moment/luxon/docs/matrix.md

 † Specifically, the caveat here is that this English fallback only works as you might expect for Luxon-provided preset arguments, like `DateTime.DATETIME_MED`.
 If you provide your own, modify the presets, or even clone them, it will use `DateTime.DATETIME_HUGE`.
 If you don't provide any arguments at all, it defaults to `DateTime.DATE_SHORT`.

 ‡ This means that Luxon can't parse anything with a word in it like localized versions of "January" or "Tuesday".
-It's fine with numbers, as long as their in Latin (i.e. Western) numbers.
+It's fine with numbers, as long as they're Western numbers.

 § This fallback uses a hack that is not guaranteed to work in every locale in every browser.
 It's worked where I tested it, though.
-It will fall back to returning null if it fails.
+It will fall back to returning `null` if it fails.

 ## Polyfills